Teaching with the Columbus Murals

-Report of the Columbus Murals Committee, July 2019
+July 2019: Report of the Columbus Murals Committee

 February 14, 2019: Fr.
 Jenkins Announces the Columbus Murals Committee

-In his letter to the University of Notre Dame community on Jan.
-20 regarding the Columbus murals in the Main Building, University President Rev. John I. Jenkins, C.S.C., indicated that he would form a committee to deliberate and advise on the display of the mural images in the appropriate context, as well as on related issues, in accord with the framework set out in his letter.
+In his letter to the University of Notre Dame community on January 20, 2019, regarding the Columbus murals in the Main Building, Fr.
+Jenkins indicated that he would form a committee to deliberate and advise on the display of the mural images in the appropriate context, as well as on related issues, in accord with the framework set out in his letter.